 It is assumed that the two planned mobile harbor cranes will be operated with grid-power for purposes of estimating their peak power demand.
-It is possible that their operation may be more reliant on the on-board battery rather than grid power, but the relatively small size of currently available models' batteries warrants the assumption that a grid power connection may be required to meet the terminal's operational needs.
 It is also assumed that such cranes may be needed to work in tandem with one another for large lifts, disallowing the application of a diversity factor to their power demands.

-Future electricity usage (kWh) of these cranes has been estimated based on the assumption that both cranes are actively being used for 780 hours each year (i.e., 3 hours per working day), similar to the assessed annual usage of the rest of the terminal's CHE fleet.
+Future electricity usage (kWh) of these cranes has been estimated based on the assumption that both cranes perform 10 lifts per working day (i.e., 5,200 lifts per year.